hashicorp/consul/coredns.1.md

 CoreDNS is a DNS server that chains plugins.
 Each plugin handles a DNS feature, like rewriting queries, kubernetes service discovery or just exporting metrics.
 There are many other plugins, each described on <https://coredns.io/plugins> and there respective manual pages.
+Plugins not bundled in CoreDNS are listed on <https://coredns.io/explugins>.

 When started with no options CoreDNS will looks for a file names `Corefile` in the current directory, if found it will parse its contents and start up accordingly.
 If no `Corefile` is found